ilikerobots/hcz-jekyll-blog/_posts/2019-12-04-django-vue-vuex.md

 ## Introducing Vuex to a Vue/Django Project

- I'll introduce two simple counter components to our Django application's index page.
+ I'll introduce two simple Vue counter components to a single page of a Django application.
 These components will retrieve and mutate their state from the same Vuex store.
-Further, each counter will display a message provided as a Vue property from a Django template variable.
+Additionally, each counter will display a message provided as a Vue property from a Django template variable.

-These are very simple examples, but it should be clear how to expand this to numerous disparate components on a single page all sharing complex state.

 I'll continue from where I left in Part 1: a working Django App integrated with a couple of Vue components.
 If you're following along with the code, then the starting point in the example repo at is tagged [part_1](https://github.com/ilikerobots/django-vue-mpa/tree/part_1).